-&lt;sup>20 Smaller listed companies are exempted from this provision, as per Annex I.
+$^{\rm 21}$ Smaller listed companies are exempted from this provision, as per Annex I.

-- 2.2 The company should provide for an efficient and inexpensive way to cast votes, including electronic voting when available, and postal voting. - 2.3 A summary of the minutes of the general meeting of shareholders should also be available on the company's website within 15 days after the general meeting of shareholders, and translated in English if warranted by the ownership structure of the company and financially feasible. - 2.4 At the least, the chairman of the company (and the independent vice-chairman, where applicable), the chief executive, and chairmen of the board committees should attend the general meeting of shareholders and be available to answer questions by shareholders.
+- key attendance rules and practice, including the right to put items on the agenda, the right to ask questions, and deadlines by which those rights may be exercised: - voting procedures, proxy procedural terms and the forms to be used for proxy voting; - the proposed agenda of the meeting, including resolutions and accompanying documents; - the proposed list of candidates for board membership, if applicable, and their biographies; and - the total number of outstanding shares and voting rights at the date of the convocation. - 2.2 The company should provide for an efficient and inexpensive way to cast votes, including electronic voting when available, and postal voting. - 2.3 A summary of the minutes of the general meeting of shareholders, including the results of voting on each resolution, should also be available on the company's website within 5 days after the general meeting of shareholders, and within 15 days should be available in English if warranted by the ownership structure of the company and financially feasible. - 2.4 All board members, the company Secretary, the internal and the external auditor should attend the general meeting of shareholders and be available to answer questions by shareholders relevant to their responsibilities.
 The chairman of the general meeting of shareholders should allow sufficient time to deal with shareholders' questions.

-&lt;sup>21 The implementation of this provision has been deferred until the issue of a relevant ministerial decision.
+&lt;sup>22 The implementation of this provision has been deferred until the issue of a relevant ministerial decision.